Once you've mastered baking a loaf of basic sourdough bread, you might like to start exploring the world of flavored sourdough.

-This blog aims to show you how and when to add mix-ins to sourdough bread and what makes a delicious addition to sourdough bread.
+This blog aims to show you how and when to add mix-ins to sourdough bread and what makes a delicious flavor addition to sourdough bread.

 You may like to add sweet or savory additions to your sourdough - or if you're brave a combination of both!

-There are very few rules for when to add mix-ins to sourdough bread.
 There are however a few things to note which may save you from a sourdough disaster!

 - consider how wet your additions are - if they are dry (like dried fruit or nuts) you shouldn't have too many issues.
-If they are wet - like frozen berries or liquid coffee – you may need to consider how they will affect the overall hydration of your dough and lower the water content to compensate.
+If they are wet - like frozen berries, liquid coffee, milk or even honey - you may need to consider how they will affect the overall hydration of your dough and lower the water content to compensate.

 - sugars in your additions will feed the yeasts in your sourdough bread which may speed up your ferment time.
-You will need to watch your dough a little more carefully once you’ve added your chosen flavors.
+You'll find more info on adding sugar to your sourdough here.

-Do I Need A Recipe?
+Do I Need A Recipe for Flavored Sourdough?

 There's no right or wrong answer here.
 Sometimes a recipe is handy - particularly if the flavor of your sourdough bread requires a different flour ratio or part of the flavoring comes from liquid.

 So if your recipe has 500g of flour, you'll want to add 100g of your chosen flavorings.
 This calculation works well with things like olives, dried fruits and nuts, berries.

 When Should You Add Flavorings To Your Sourdough?

 Generally, any additions to sourdough bread should be made half way through the stretch and fold stage (so around the 3 to 4th fold if you're doing 6 sets).

 Additions to sourdough bread made at this stage of the process means that your dough has had enough time for the gluten strands to develop and be strong enough to withstand any inclusions that may tear at their structure.

-Delicious Flavors To Add To Sourdough Bread
+Delicious Sweet Flavors To Add To Sourdough Bread

 Some of the sweet flavored sourdough additions you could consider mixing through (these amounts are designed to be added to this Basic Sourdough Recipe which has 500g of flour):